Hamzaabuqwaider/Dopa-task/README.md

    Use middleware to validate the request before reaching the controller.

 ## Notes
-- If any issue appears related to timezone , Please change the timezone if .env file to Asia/Amman and in  config/app.php :
+- If any issue appears related to timezone , Please change the timezone in .env file to Asia/Amman and in  config/app.php :
 'timezone' => env('APP_TIMEZONE', 'Asia/Amman.